top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 Let's again have a look on the usual incoming camera picture in [](#fig:image_start).

-In the beginning we tried to do the detection in the normal camera image.
+In the very beginning of the project, like the previous implementation in 2016, we tried to do the detection in the normal camera image but we tried to opt for more efficient and general obstacle descriptors.
 Due to the specifications of a normal camera, lines which are parallel in the real world are not parallel any longer and so the size and shape of the obstacles are disturbed (elements of the same size appear also larger in the front than in the back).
-After finding the potential objects - because of the color similarity there were also still a lot of yellow lines - we tried different approaches to filter the actual duckies out:
+This made it very difficult to reliably differentiate between yellow ducks and line segments.
+We tried several different approaches to overcome this problem, namely:

 * Patch matching of duckies viewed from different directions
 * Patch matching with some kind of an ellipse (because line segments are supposed to be square)
 * Measuring the maximal diameter
 * Comparing the height and the width of the objects
 * Taking the pixel volume of the duckies

 Unfortunately none of the described approaches provided a sufficient performance.
 Also a combination of them didn't make the desired impact.
 All metrices which are somehow associated with the size of the object just won't work because duckies further away from the duckiebot are simply a lot smaller than the one very close to the Duckiebot.
 All metrices associated with the "squareness" of the lines were strongly disturbed by the ocurring motion blur.
-This makes finding a general criterion very difficult.
+This makes finding a general criterion very difficult and made us think about changing the approach entirely.

-Therefore we looked out for an alternative method and found another approach.
+**Therefore we developed and came up with the following new approach!**

 #### **Theoretical Description** {#saviors-computer-vision-theoretical}

 In our setup, through the extrinsic camera calibration, we are given a mapping from each pixel in the camera frame to a corresponding real world coordinate.
-It is important to mention that this transformation assumes all seen pixels in the camera frame to lie in one plane, in our case in the ground plane.
+It is important to mention that this transformation assumes all seen pixels in the camera frame to lie in one plane which is in our case in the ground plane/street.
 Now, our approach exactly exploits this fact by transforming the given camera image into a new, bird view perspective which basically shows one and the same scene from above.
 Therefore the information provided by the extrinsic calibration is essential for our algorithm to work properly.
 In [](#fig:bird_view) you can see the newly warped image seen from the _bird view perspective_.
+Which is one of the most important steps in our algorithm.

 <center><img figure-id="fig:bird_view" figure-caption="Image now seen from the Bird View Perspective" src="bird_view.png" style="width: 200px;"/></center>